octo-technology/Xcode-formatter/README.md

 XCODE FORMATTER
 ================

-Xcode formatter use [uncrustify](http://uncrustify.sourceforge.net/) to easily format your source code as your team want it to be !
+Xcode formatter use [uncrustify](http://uncrustify.sourceforge.net/) to easily format your source code as your team want it to be!

 Add a simple directory in your Xcode project to provide :